 900 gold pieces

 She placed the bracelet down back where she found it.
 As she pulled open her inventory list, Magnolia saw she only had 500 gold coins in her purse.
-It was at this moment the young feline beta tester coud not afford any of these accessories.
+It was at this moment the young, black haired half-elf could not afford any of these accessories.
 Deciding to peruse the other items in store, she found some rather interesting pieces.
 There was a bangle that looked to be made of bronze.
 Once her line of sight narrowed in onto the piece, a small description window popped up.

 A bracelet made from bronze.
 Enhances health points slightly.
 HP + 50